oracle/graal/docs/tools/vscode/graalvm/visualvm-integration.md

 The following quick actions related to VisualVM become available if you install active the most recent GraalVM in VS Code:

 ![VisualVM Commands available from Command Palette](images/visualvm_command_palette.png)

-> Note: If the current active GraalVM installation is older than GraalVM 21.2.0, only the **VisualVM: Start VisualVM**, and **VisualVM: Open Process In VisualVM** commands are available from the Command Palette.
-Upgrade GraalVM to the latest release.

 **VisualVM: Start VisualVM**